From our former Director, Lucy Brown, regarding demonstrations at teacher staff meetings:

 American Made Toy!

-All graphics and design for Story Time Felts - Fun Felt for Kids ©1999-2008 Karen Clark.
+All graphics and design for Story Time Felts - Fun Felt for Kids ©1998-2010 Independent Director for Story Time Felts.
 All rights reserved.

 We recommend